-The final part of the research requirement is the writing up of a Second Year research report that should be done in consultation with your advisor.
-The Second Year research report becomes a part of the Specialty Review – Part I.
+The final part of the research requirement is the writing up of a First Year research report that should be done in consultation with your advisor.
+The First Year research report becomes a part of the Specialty Review – Part I.

 To prepare for the first part of the Specialty Review, the student will update the Preliminary Review Portfolio to include the following:

 Part II.
 The primary goals of Part II of the Specialty Review are threefold: (1) provide the student with an opportunity to develop early expertise about a domain of research and carefully organize his/her expertise into an informative Qualifying Paper; (2) facilitate the student’s exploration of possible dissertation trajectories; and, (3) generate a document that reflects a sustained effort and provides an evaluation point for advancement to candidacy.
 The Specialty Review meeting itself provides the student with the opportunity to gain feedback and guidance from the faculty readers regarding his/her research direction and plans for the future.